GoogleCloudPlatform/cos-gpu-installer/README.md

 The GPU driver version and container image version are specified in scripts/gpu-installer-env.
 You can edit the file if you want to install GPU driver version or use container image other than the default.

+## Release

+Releases follow the naming pattern 'vYYYYMMDD' and are based on Git tags that have the same name.
+Whenever a new release is published, a new container image will be pushed to gcr.io/cos-cloud/cos-gpu-installer.
+It will use container_build_request.yaml to build the image.

+The container images in gcr.io/cos-cloud/cos-gpu-installer have the same tag as the releases.
+Besides, the latest image will have a 'latest' tag.